BOS-Bae/EPM-2D-YSF/README.md

 This is the Julia simulation code for elastoplastic model(EPM) of two dimensional yield stress fluids(YSF).

-The code is for reproducing Fig. 1. in paper regarding EPM of YSF : https://journals.aps.org/pre/abstract/10.1103/PhysRevE.71.010501.
+The code is for reproducing Fig. 1. in paper regarding EPM of YSF : https://journals.aps.org/pre/abstract/10.1103/PhysRevE.71.010501

+, written by Guillemette Picard, Armand Ajdari, François Lequeux, and Lydéric Bocquet.

+I write the code in order to study EPM simulation myself.

 ### $L=4$